-Sometimes these symbols are preceded by a small letter s.
+Sometimes these music symbols are preceded by a small letter s.
 It has the name subito in musical notes.
 This term is translated from Italian as “suddenly”.
 That is, the volume should change unexpectedly, very quickly.
 For example, sff means a sharp transition to loud music, and spp means a sudden fading of the sound.

 The volume and richness of the sound of the melody on the piano is also controlled by the pedals.
 The right one is called “forte”.
 It amplifies the volume of the musical composition.
 If you play the piano without using this pedal, the sound will stop as soon as you release the keys on the keyboard.
 Holding down the right pedal stops the hammers inside the instrument from muting the strings, so piano notes continue to sound for some time after the keys are released.